foreverearthmover/Lillis_Github/README.md

 - As well as some methods and built_in functions!
 ---
 #### 4th session - What I learned today:
 I mainly learnt about functions
-Now I also know how to refactor and clean up my code;
+Now I also know how to refactor and clean up my code
 For my assignment I will refactor my game from the 2nd session so that
 the readability and effectiveness of my code is improved!
+---
+#### 5th session - What I learned today:
+This session was all about data structures
+I now know about:
+- Mutability and Reference
+- Tuple, Dictionary & Set
+- And their differences

+With this knowledge, I made a textadventure that uses a simple inventory system